Report new hires: registering new employees

 Choose a payroll method

-After hiring your first employee, you need to set up a system so they can receive their wages.
-You can do payroll yourself, through an accountant, or through a payroll service.
-Using the latter helps you save time and makes the whole process run a bit smoother.
-There are three sections to payroll: paying employees, paying payroll taxes (to the IRS and your state’s tax agency), and filing tax forms.
+Once you’ve hired your first employee, you need to set up a system to pay them.
+You can manage payroll yourself, hire an accountant, or use a payroll service.
+The latter option helps save time and ensures the process runs more smoothly.
+Payroll includes three main components: paying employees, paying payroll taxes (to the IRS and your state’s tax agency), and filing tax forms.

 Display posters on employee rights

-According to the Department of Labor, certain notices should be hung up in the workplace so that employees know their rights.
-Some states even have their own requirements on which posters need to be displayed in addition to the federal requirements.
-These posters are free.
+According to the Department of Labor, certain notices must be posted in the workplace so that employees are aware of their rights.
+Some states have additional requirements for posters that must be displayed alongside federal requirements.
+These posters are available for free.